deltacat/goflux/README.md

 # goflux
-a influx client for golang
+an influx client for golang